MrNeto17/ctf_walkthroughs/overthewire/bandit/level 11.md

 1. **Getting encoded string:**

-    Even tho I know there is ways to do it directly in the linux terminal I took the chance to use python to take the rusty off.
-Getting first the encoded message with:
+   Even though there are ways to decode a Caesar cipher directly in the Linux terminal, I took this opportunity to brush up on Python.
+First, I retrieved the encoded message with the following command:

     `cat data.txt`